MinnesotaCare: "Buy in" proposal

 In 2016, the DFL-controlled Minnesota Senate passed legislation to begin the process of allowing Minnesotans with incomes exceeding the limit for traditional MinnesotaCare to "buy in" to MinnesotaCare coverage.

 The 2016 legislation authorized the state to seek federal waivers necessary to allow the program to operate.
-Operational costs for the program and per member per month premium prices were not disclosed at that time.
+Operational costs for the program and per member per month premium prices were not disclosed.
 The proposal did not become law.

-With the support of DFL Governor Mark Dayton, DFL legislators introduced a similar proposal in 2017.
+With Dayton's support, DFL legislators introduced a similar proposal in 2017.

-In 2018, the Dayton administration estimated the average statewide cost of MinnesotaCare buy-in to be $659 per person per month, or $7,908 per year, for a silver level health plan.
-Silver level plans generally qualify as high deductible health plans, with individual deductibles exceeding $3,000 and family deductibles exceeding $11,000.
+In 2018, the Dayton administration estimated the average statewide cost of MinnesotaCare buy-in to be $659 per person per month, or $7,908 per year, for a silver-level health plan.
+Silver-level plans generally qualify as high-deductible plans, with individual deductibles exceeding $3,000 and family deductibles exceeding $11,000.

-In comparison, for 2018, the Kaiser Family Foundation estimated the average cost of a privately sold silver level health plan to be $326 per person per month, or $3,912 per year, with similar deductibles.
+In comparison, for 2018, the Kaiser Family Foundation estimated the average cost of a privately sold silver-level health plan at $326 per person per month, or $3,912 per year, with similar deductibles.

-To start the buy in program, Governor Dayton proposed spending roughly $100,000,000 in public funding for a financial reserve to back up the government-run insurance option.
+To start the buy-in program, Dayton proposed spending roughly $100,000,000 in public funding for a financial reserve to back up the government-run insurance option.
 In addition, his administration estimated $13,000,000 in annual operating costs.

-Governor Dayton has argued the buy-in plans would be eligible for federal premium tax credits (PTC) for those under 400% FPG, but this would require federal approval from the Trump Administration.
+Dayton argued the buy-in plans would be eligible for federal premium tax credits (PTC) for those under 400% FPG, but this would require federal approval.
 Healthcare experts suggest a buy-in plan would not meet the definition of a "health plan" under federal regulations and therefore would not qualify for PTC.

-Dayton's term as governor expired in January 2019, but his successor, Governor Walz, continues to support a buy-in option for MinnesotaCare and supported it in his 2018 gubernatorial campaign.
+Dayton left office in January 2019, but Governor Walz continues to support a buy-in option for MinnesotaCare and supported it in his 2018 gubernatorial campaign.

-Critics have expressed three primary concerns about the viability of a MinnesotaCare buy-in.
-They argue low healthcare provider reimbursement rates set by the government for MinnesotaCare will result in few providers accepting patients with public option coverage.
-Were providers mandated to accept public option coverage, they argue rural hospitals and clinics would be driven to bankruptcy.
+Critics have expressed three primary concerns about a MinnesotaCare buy-in.
+They argue low healthcare provider reimbursement rates set by the government for MinnesotaCare will cause many providers to reject patients with public option coverage.
+Were providers mandated to accept public option coverage, they argue, rural hospitals and clinics would be driven to bankruptcy.

 Critics have also questioned the feasibility of modifying the state-run MNsure marketplace to sell the buy-in plan due to MNsure's technological deficiencies.

 In addition, critics question the affordability of a buy-in based on the Dayton administration's premium estimate, which is more than double current premiums for comparable value plans in the private market.